-The Income Collection team’s focus has been on prevention and early support.
-The Money Advice team now sits within our Income department along with the Affordable Warmth team to help us identify customers with rent payment issues and support them to meet their priority bills of rent and utilities and to sustain their tenancies.
-We are continuing to support customers during the cost-of-living crisis and providing the advice needed for them to sustain their tenancies and avoid eviction.
+The Income Collection team’s focus has moved to prevention and early support.
+The Money Advice team now sit in the Income Management team along with the Affordable Warmth team to help to identify customers with rent payment issues and support them to meet their priority bills of rent and utilities to sustain their tenancies.
+We are continuing to support customers during the cost-of-living crisis and providing the advice needed to sustain tenancies and avoid evictions.

 We are committed to investing in added-value activities for individuals and broader communities, whilst delivering measurable positive outcomes.
 We are inherently committed to being an ethical and social landlord through the Riverside Foundation to deliver a range of initiatives and outcomes which ultimately improve the lives of our customers.

 In 2022, The Riverside Group made a £2.5m contribution to the Riverside Foundation, which was one of the pledges made as part of the merger with One Housing Group.
 This £2.5m will be an annual donation, which will increase with inflation.

 This new investment has enabled the Foundation to continue to deliver established services, whilst rapidly scaling up its support for communities, and seeking new ways to help people tackle the cost of living crisis.